A Short Talk With Makena Onjerika

 MAKENA ONJERIKA

-Truly nothing.
+Truly, nothing.
 Wonderful things are happening.
 Festivals, new publishers, new stories and novels across all genres, more prizes, awards, and fellowship wins, new magazines, lots of cross-continental conversations and collaborations and even 6-figure dollar deals for some of us.
 The literary scene is taking a new and interesting shape (although it is itself not new).
 We have more readers and particular fandoms, even bookshops dedicated to African writers.
 All good stuff.
 If there are any points of contention, I consider them normal.
 You can’t ever have a perfectly conflict-free process where many people are involved.
 That’s just human nature.
 I see a lot of passion and energy.
 When things implode, other better things are born from the mess.

 A LONG HOUSE